 As for backend operations, many banks have to re-design their legacy systems.
 And the first step on this path is implementing process mining, a set of analytical techniques to monitor workflows, discover issues, and find opportunities for automation and improvement.

 At AltexSoft, we recommend following these steps to set the digital transformation strategy.

-The first step is to consider how the digitalization is driven within the given industry.
+The first step is to consider how digitalization is driven within the given industry.
 Start with assessing the strategic moves by industry competitors.
 Consider what the customers’ and partners’ expectations are.
 Is the industry impacted by sustaining innovation or is it disrupted?
 Define mobile and networking adoption levels among customers as well as partners.

 Defining the path of transformation

 Based on insights, consider the strategic path of digital transformation.
 Should the operational model be reshaped to support the delivery of a physical product or a service?
 Or should the product or service be reshaped to meet the digital expectations of customers and partners?